Ohio officers won’t be charged in shooting of Jayland Walker

 Walker had been grieving his fiancée’s recent death but his family had no indication of concern beyond that, a family representative previously said.

+Pierson wouldn’t speculate about Walker’s state of mind that night and said there was no direct evidence that he was suicidal.

+“That night he encountered the police he wasn’t acting himself,” Pierson said.
+“By all accounts he was a good person, a good man.”

-The blurry body camera footage did not clearly show what authorities say was a threatening gesture Walker made before he was shot.
-Police chased him for about 10 seconds before officers fired from multiple directions, a burst of shots that lasts 6 or 7 seconds.
+Blurry body camera footage released last summer did not clearly show what authorities say was a threatening gesture Walker made before he was shot.

 The eight officers, whose names have been withheld from the public, initially were placed on leave, but they returned to administrative duties 3 1/2 months after the shooting.

+Yost would not release the names of the officers, saying it was his office’s policy not to release the names of people who were not charged.

+Attorneys for the eight officers released a statement calling the incident a tragedy for the entire community, including Walker’s family and all of the officers who were involved.
+“A split-second decision to use lethal force is one that every police officer hopes he or she will never be forced to make,” the statement said.

-A county medical examiner said Walker was shot at least 40 times.
-The autopsy also said no illegal drugs or alcohol were detected in his body.
+A county medical officer said the autopsy found no illegal drugs or alcohol were detected in Walker’s body.

 After taking over the investigation last summer at the request of Akron police, prosecutors with the Ohio attorney general’s office presented the case to the grand jury.